QUOTES-Tennis-Reaction to the WTA suspending events in China over Peng concerns | Sports-Games

 TENNYS SANDGREN, 30, AMERICAN PLAYER "I am beyond proud of the @WTA for taking this stand.
 Yo men, let's back the ladies up huh?
 We gonna sit this one out or what?"

 LIAM BROADY, 27, BRITISH PLAYER "Well done.
-Now all we need is a United response across all organisations. @ITFTennis @atptour" (Compiled by Manasi Pathak in Bengaluru; Editing by Ken Ferris)
+Now, all we need is a united response across all organizations. @ITFTennis @atptour"

+DARREN CAHILL, 56, COACH AND FORMER PLAYER "The WTA has shown an incredible amount of care, concern, and leadership through this.

+"Well done to Steve and his team.
+Big props (respect) also to the WTA Player Council who speak on behalf of the players as this decision affects all players but is the right thing to do."
+RENNAE STUBBS, 50, FORMER DOUBLES WORLD NUMBER ONE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)